Iraqi hospital offers aerobics for female cancer patients

-SULAIMANIYA, Iraq Three days per week, a group of women gather at a sport center in the Iraqi Kurdish city of Sulaimaniya for aerobic classes.
+SULAIMANIYA, Iraq Three days per week, a group of women gather at a sport centre in the Iraqi Kurdish city of Sulaimaniya for aerobic classes.

 The aim of the sessions is not to lose weight and build stamina, but to reduce the harmful effects of radiotherapy and chemotherapy and to ease cancer-related fatigue.